The Abbey of Caunes-Minervois founded in 780

 In 982, mention was made for the first time of the discovery of graves by peasants, outside the walls of the old village, in a field near the river.
 The informed monks declared that they were martyrs of the Roman period.
 This is the beginning of the cult of the relics of the four holy martyrs of Caunes: Amans, Luce, Audalde and Alexandre.
 Saint Genès, patron of the parish, will join them after the Revolution.

-Caunes-Minervois is also the charm of a small historic village, far from the crowds, with its medieval streets, its quarries and its red marble sculptures, its AOC wine, its climbing spots, its hiking trails.
+Caunes-Minervois is a small medieval town and commune in the Aude department in the Occitania region in southern France (Pyrenees).
+It’s small historic village, far from the crowds, with its medieval streets, its quarries and its red marble sculptures, its AOC wine, its climbing spots, and its hiking trails.

 Address: Place de l’Église, 11160 Caunes-Minervois, France